slamice/wri/fiction/hipsters/first-draft/ch07 - Work, Cruise.md

 Michael bailed hard on me.
 He finally brought up some believable excuse by ignoring me.
 I couldn't get Renee to follow me on either.
 Nothing about it enticed her.
 Her diet was about to hurl from the Hawaiian food she couldn't even think of eating and the alcohol she couldn't imagine drinking.

-Alone, I threw away the other ticket and went to the dock ((Some refernece to dock?)) on a Wednesday after work.
+Alone, I threw away the other ticket and went to the dock on a Wednesday after work.
 Someone knighted me with a plastic leigh on my head as I stepped aboard.

 The older men and women had tattoos covering their biceps and thighs, tired of the idle chatter strategy.
 Their expressions and the color in their faces both ran, drained from conversing a life of tans and cocktails.
 The tiny younger crowd was vivid, each member giggling but unsure.
 They wrestled with basic facts, looking out over at the city and neighborhood waters.
 The buildings sipped the sky and the customer's plastic alcohol cups sipped them.
 There was a bit more to it but I wasn't paying attention.